 Many real estate agents share core values like trustworthiness, service, discipline, and loyalty.

-The DISC and Core Values Index aren’t the only tools you can use to better understand your personality and how it affects your day-to-day interactions with others.
+The DISC and Core Values Index are just two tools you can use to better understand your personality its impact on your business.
 Other popular personality tests include the Myer-Briggs, The Enneagram, the IQE, and Strengths Finder.
 Many can be found online for free.

 No matter which test you choose, knowing the personality traits of a successful Realtor can give you a professional edge.
-You’ll see yourself through a different lens, allowing you to see the way your personality fits into the greater world.
-You’ll also see how your personality fits with others in your office, and see opportunities for personal and professional growth.
+You’ll see yourself through a different lens, allowing you to examine how your personality fits into the greater world.
+You’ll also see how your personality impacts your professional and personal life, and discover opportunities for growth.

 Have you taken a personality test?
 Let us know your favorite in the comments!